RK-CH-KA-NA/client/README.md

 ## Change Log
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:-->

+29 May 2018 - Completed index.js for back end.

 28 May 2018 - Initial Files Setup.